This tutorial will cover the NumPy random normal function (AKA, np.random.normal).

 This tutorial will show you how the function works, and will show you how to use the function.

-Essentially, NumPy is a package for working with numeric data in Python.
+Essentially, Numpy is a toolkit for creating and working with arrays of numbers in Python.

-For more details about NumPy, check out our tutorial about the NumPy array.
+(For more details about Numpy array basics, check out our tutorial about the NumPy array.)

 Hopefully you’re familiar with normally distributed data, but just as a refresher, here’s what it looks like when we plot it in a histogram: